emberjs/rfcs/text/0000-named-blocks-and-yields.md

 > This is block A
 > ```

-We would also need to include a corresponding continuation of the `hasBlock` property syntax currently available in component templates (credit goes to [@bendemboski](https://github.com/bendemboski) for this addition):
+We would also need to include a corresponding continuation of the `hasBlock` property syntax currently available in component templates, namely just `hasBlock:<block-name>` (credit goes to [@bendemboski](https://github.com/bendemboski) for this addition):

 > **some-component.hbs**
 > ```hbs